What's in store for 2021 amid a pandemic? Houston-area experts say year looks promising

 "This is one of the worst parts of the worst epidemic the U.S. has seen in years," said Hotez.

-But much like Persse, Hotez believes the COVID-19 vaccine brings a sense hope.
+But much like Persse, Hotez believes the COVID-19 vaccine brings a sense of hope.

 While he said the national vaccination program is complicated and won't come without problems, he too is optimistic that in terms of the health crisis, the spring of 2021 will be much different.